-NRG Energy Inc. (NRG) debt investors are rejecting the assertions of ratings firms that the largest independent U.S. electricity generator’s $1.7 billion all-stock takeover of GenOn Energy Inc. (GEN) may diminish its credit quality.
+NRG Energy Inc. (NRG:US) debt investors are rejecting the assertions of ratings firms that the largest independent U.S. electricity generator’s $1.7 billion all-stock takeover of GenOn Energy Inc. (GEN:US) may diminish its credit quality.

 Bonds of NRG rose to records and returned 1.5 percent last week, exceeding the 1.24 percent return of speculative-grade peers, after the Princeton, New Jersey-based utility said it would buy its second-largest competitor.
 Moody’s Investors Service maintained a “negative” outlook for NRG as Standard & Poor’s and Fitch Ratings said NRG risked a downgrade.